 There are some rules in place about who can provide private driving lessons.
 As a learner, you’re not allowed to drive a car without supervision.
 Any driver can supervise you as long as they are over 21 and have held a full UK driving licence for at least three years (and as long as they do not have a DR coded conviction within the last 5 years).

 They do not need to be the person who owns the car; you just need to have the vehicle owner’s permission.
 If even as a learner, you’re lucky enough to have your own car, the person teaching you may need to get temporarily insured on your vehicle if at any point they are going to be driving your vehicle.
 Don’t worry though, they can get daily car insurance or up to 28 days cover if you’re planning more lessons.

 The average cost of a driving lesson is £24, and the DSA (Driving Standards Agency) recommends around 47 hours of practice.

 If everything goes smoothly and you pass the first time, the total cost of lessons for a learner will be £1,128.
 A large sum as it is, but if you need extra lessons and take longer to learn, the cost soon mounts up to thousands and thousands of pounds.

-With that cost in mind, many learners find private practice an affordable and flexible option to increase your experience while you’re having professional lessons.
+With that cost in mind, many learners find private practice an affordable and flexible option, to give themselves a boost alongside their professional training.

-They are however a free and flexible option which allows learner drivers to develop their skills at a time and pace that suits their schedule.
+They are however a free and flexible option, which allow learner drivers to develop their skills at a time and pace that suits their schedule.